hhaentze/RenalVision/readme.md

 Checkout our tutorials on how to create a binary [Tumor/Cyst](notebooks/demo_binary.ipynb) or a multiclass [Lesion-Subtype](notebooks/demo_multiclass.ipynb) classificator.

+Renal Vision comes with two pre-trained models that you can use from the get-go.
+Read more about that in the [Bundles](src/renal_vision/bundles) section.

 ## 🚀 Quick Start (CLI)
 The platform exposes a unified command-line interface: rv.